Trindad/graph-visual-rhythm/README.md

 ### Dependencies:

-Before the execution, you need to check these following dependencies: SUMO 1.2, python, python3, networkx, and matplotlib.
+Before the execution, you need to check these following dependencies: SUMO 1.2, python, python3, networkx, and matplotlib 2.1.0, seaborn.

 ### Dataset:

-TAPAS Cologne is used.
+TAPASCologne is used.
 You can download it in this link http://kolntrace.project.citi-lab.fr/

 ### Colecting data: